-WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE: LIFE THREATENING RESPIRATORY DEPRESSION: CYTOCHROME P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT US WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS with use of Fentanyl Citrate Injection.
-Monitor for respiratory depression, especially during initiation of Fentanyl Citrate Injection or following a dose increase [see Warnings and Precautions (5.2)]
+WARNING: RISK OF ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION: CYTOCHROM P450 3A4 INTERACTION; and RISKS FROM CONCOMITANT USE WITH BENZODIAZEPINES OR OTHER CNS DEPRESSANTS Addiction.
+Abuse. and Misuse

-Addiction, Abuse, and Misuse Fentanyl Citrate Injection exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
-Assess each patient's risk prior to prescribing Fentanyl Citrate Injection, and monitor all patients regularly for the development of these behaviors and conditions [see Warnings and

-Life-Threatening Respiratory Depression Serious, life-threatening, or fatal respiratory depression may occur
+- Fentanyl Citrate Injection exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
+Assess each patient's risk prior to prescribing Fentanyl Citrate Injection, and monitor all patients regularly for the development o these behaviors and conditions [see Warnings and Precautions (5.1)] Life-Threatening Respiratory Depression - eatening, or fatal respiratory depression may occu with use of Fentanyl Citrate Injection.
+Monitor for respiratory depres sion, especially during initiation of Fentanyl Citrate Injection of following a dose increase [see Warnings and Precautions (5.2)] Cytochrome P450 3A4 Interaction